jboss/jboss-parent-pom/README.md

       </properties>
     </profile>

-Where can I get more information?
+Where to get more information?
 ---------------------------------
 The [https://github.com/jboss/jboss-parent-pom/wiki](github wiki) provides some additional examples.
 For questions/suggestions about the jboss-parent-pom,